th0rex/libcapstone-sys/README.md

 # libcapstone-sys

 Complete rust bindings to the [capstone engine](https://github.com/aquynh/capstone).
 Currently only Linux is supported.
-We also currently require a nightly version of Rust.
+It also currently requires a nightly version of Rust.

 ## Getting Started